QuiteAFancyEmerald/Holy-Unblocker/README.md

 The default place for the proxy when its started is `http://localhost:8080` but you can change it if needed in config.json

+This website has been hosted locally on Alloy Proxy.
+More more information go to the Alloy Proxy repo below.

 ## Structure
 - `index.html` : The official homepage of the site.